mosaicml/examples/examples/bert/README.md

 # Download the 'train_small' and 'val' splits and convert to StreamingDataset format
 # This will take 20-60 seconds depending on your Internet bandwidth
 # You should see two folders: `./my-copy-c4/train_small` and `./my-copy-c4/val` that are each ~0.5GB
-python ../common/convert_c4.py --out_root ./my-copy-c4 --splits train_small val
+python ../common/convert_c4.py --out_root ./my-copy-c4 --splits train_small val --concat_tokens 128 --tokenizer bert-base-uncased

 # Run the pre-training script with the test config and HuggingFace BERT
 composer main.py yamls/test/main.yaml